eNMS-automation/eNMS/docs/automation/services.rst

 eNMS comes with a number of "default" services based on network automation frameworks such as ``netmiko``, ``napalm`` and ``ansible``, but you are free to create your own services.
-Each service will return a python dictionary as a result.
-This dictionary will always contains a ``success`` boolean value that indicates whether it ran successfully or not.
+Each service must return a python dictionary as a result.

 All services are displayed in :guilabel:`Automation / Services`, where you can create new services and edit, duplicate, delete, and run existing ones.